-Michael Basin Dario Calderon-Alvarez
+Michael Basin Dario Calderon-Alvarez Antonella Ferrara

-Abstract- This paper presents the optimal control problem for a nonlinear polynomial system with respect to a Bolza-Meyer criterion with a non-quadratic non-integral term.
-The optimal solution is obtained as a sliding mode control, whereas the conventional polynomial-quadratic regulator does not lead to a causal solution and, therefore, fails.
-Performance of the obtained optimal controller is verified in the illustrative example against the conventional polynomial-quadratic regulator that is optimal for the quadratic Bolza-Meyer criterion.
+Abstract- This paper presents the optimal control problem for a linear system with respect to a Bolza-Meyer criterion with a non-quadratic non-integral term.
+The optimal solution is obtained as a sliding mode control, whereas the conventional linear feedback control fails to provide a causal solution.
+Performance of the obtained optimal controller is verified in the illustrative example against the conventional LQ regulator that is optimal for the quadratic Bolza-Meyer criterion.
 The simulation results confirm an advantage in favor of the designed sliding mode control.